Securing Applications and Services

 -

-Create the ConfigMap with the
+Create a ConfigMap with the

 oc create configmap quarkus-petclinic-config --from-literal=SSO_HOST={YOUR_SSO_HOST} -n sso